fsprojects/FSharp.Data/README.md

 ## Maintainers

 Although this project is hosted in the [fsharp](https://github.com/fsharp) repository for historical reasons, it is _not_ maintained and managed by the F# Core Engineering Group.
-The F# Core Engineering Group acknowledges that the independent owners and maintainers of this project are [Gustavo Guerra](http://github.com/ovatsus) and [Tomas Petricek](http://github.com/tpetricek).
+The F# Core Engineering Group acknowledges that the independent owners and maintainers of this project are [Gustavo Guerra](http://github.com/ovatsus), [Tomas Petricek](http://github.com/tpetricek) and [Colin Bull](http://github.com/colinbull).